RocketDerp/April14_2025/Bloomsday_2025/Conservative_Liberal_Left_Right.md

 1. Thinking system.
 Religion vs. science
 2. Thinking system.
 All religions are equal, science fiction, metaphors.
 3. Reason thinking, evidence, facts.
+Non-fiction.
 4. Compassion for ALL humans, love for ALL humans.
 5. Who owns lands already, newborns not having any place to live, rent-culture / landlord culture.
 Domination of newly born people.
 6. Conserving WHAT exactly?